How to Manage Gun Violence Fear

 # 1 – Give Your Feelings the Space They Deserve

 With vicarious trauma, in particular, it’s easy to invalidate your feelings through negative self-talk that focuses on the fact that you weren’t involved, or that you don’t have a right to feel upset by these events.
 In reality, though, gun violence, in particular, has a wide-reaching ripple effect, and it’s completely valid to feel shaken by these events.
-Instead of pushing those feelings of growing unease or fear away, give yourself the space and permission necessary to work through them, and to understand why you’re feeling how you’re feeling, and what you can do about it.
+Instead of pushing those feelings of unease or fear away, give yourself the space and permission necessary to work through them, and to understand why you’re feeling how you’re feeling, and what you can do about it.

 # 2 – Limit Your Exposure to Current Events